Philippe Kouassi

 René Philippe Kouassi (born 14 December 1979 in Adzopé, Côte d'Ivoire) is an Ivorian archer.
 He competed in the individual event at the 2012 Summer Olympics.
 At the 2016 Summer Olympics, he again competed in the individual event where he was defeated by Jean-Charles Valladont of France during the first round.
-He was the flag bearer during the closing ceremony.
+He was the flag bearer for his country during the Olympic closing ceremony.